firman-qs/firman-qs.github.io/content/_index.md

 <!-- I write in LaTeX, which is both a lifestyle and a cry for help.
 It’s like -->
 <!-- assembling IKEA furniture with Greek letters—ugly, painful, but undeniably -->
 <!-- satisfying when it finally compiles. -->
 Physics student.
-Engaged to Classical Mechanics.
+Engaged to Electrodynamics.
 Sworn enemy of Thermodynamics.
 Fluent in Rust and C#, occasionally screams at LaTeX until it compiles out of fear.